 In countries of the European Union, propylene glycol is not cleared as a general-purpose food grade product or direct food additive.
 The European Council Directive 95/2/EC on food additives regulates its use in foodstuffs for human consumption.

-Now Available in EMEA: FSSC 22000 Certified Propylene Glycol from Dow
+Now Available: FSSC 22000 Certified Propylene Glycol from Dow

 For Additional Information: